Bank robberies are among the most serious federal crimes in Nevada. The FBI investigates these cases, and the penalty may include decades in prison.

-Like it sounds, a bank robbery is when someone intentionally steals money or other property from a bank.
-But note that this crime is very broad.
-18 U.S.C. § 2113 prohibits both violent and non-violent thefts from all kinds of banking institutions:
+A bank robbery is when you intentionally steal money or other property from a bank.
+18 U.S.C. § 2113 prohibits both violent and non-violent thefts from all kinds of banking institutions.

 Types of banks